Message from the Dean of the University Library

 Authors may make versions of their articles freely (and legally) available online through open access repositories.
 Install the browser extension Unpaywall, or search Google Scholar, to quickly find these free and legal versions.

 Libraries elsewhere need to cancel journals too.
 If you want all interested readers to be able to access your work then consider self-archiving a version in HARVEST, our institutional repository, or a disciplinary repository (search the Directory of Open Access Repositories OpenDOAR for one in your discipline).

 Contact the author directly

 If there is a journal article you require that the library no longer has access to, contact the author directly and ask if they will provide a copy of their article.
 Many publishers permit this form of “scholarly sharing” for personal research purposes.

 Reaching out to these authors directly helps to build community, supports their work and ensures their important research is accessible to all.

 We already do.
 The University Library is a member of the Canadian Research Knowledge Network (CRKN), a consortium of 74 Canadian universities, dedicated to expanding digital content for academic research and teaching in Canada.
 CRKN’s roots date back to 1999, when it was first established as the Canadian National Site Licensing Project.
 Membership in CRKN has been very cost-effective for over two decades to make essential research available to the USask community.

 No. We have made many efforts to combat the financial challenges affecting our collections budget.
-Previously, we have evaluated our collections for duplications of print and electronic journals.
+Previously, we have evaluated our collections and eliminated most duplicated print and electronic journals.
 Additionally, we have built inflation and foreign exchange factors into our budget projections.